Mapping molecular polariton transport via pump-probe microscopy: Acknowledgements

-\acknowledgments \textit{Acknowledgements.}\textemdash This research was primarily supported by the Air Force Office of Scientific Research (AFOSR) through the Multi-University Research Initiative (MURI) program no.~FA9550-22-1-0317.
-We acknowledge helpful discussion with Milan Delor, Yongseok Hong and Harsh Bhakta.
+This research was primarily supported by the Air Force Office of Scientific Research (AFOSR) through the Multi-University Research Initiative (MURI) program no.~FA9550-22-1-0317.
+We acknowledge helpful discussions with Milan Delor, Yongseok Hong and Harsh Bhakta.
 P.~F.-W. thanks Jonathan Keeling, Brendon Lovett and Niya Petkova for formative discussions.